Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Pruning

 Many insects and diseases overwinter in branches, tree trunks, and plant debris.
 Dormant sprays can be the most important pest control of the year.
-Stronger mixtures of lime-sulfur and oil can be used when plants are dormant.
+Full strength mixtures of lime-sulfur and oil can be used when plants are dormant.
 Many insects and disease spores can be destroyed before they start to multiply.
 For best results, spray on a warm day with no rain or freezing weather expected for at least 8 hours.

 January | February | March | April | May | June | July